SharifClick/svelte-touch-datepicker/README.md

 # svelte-touch-datepicker
-Native like date-picker for Svelte (beta release v1.0.0)
+Native like date-picker for Svelte

 [View the demo.](https://sharifclick.github.io/svelte-touch-datepicker/)